European (ex UK) Sustainability

 Proxy voting by proposal category

-During the quarter, there were 259 resolutions from 12 companies to vote on.
-On behalf of clients, we voted against six resolutions.
+During the quarter there were 523 resolutions from 27 companies to vote on.
+On behalf of clients, we voted against 15 resolutions.

-We voted against the appointment of the auditor at Indutrade, Infineon Technologies, Novozymes and Ringkjobing Landbobank as they have been in place for over 10 years and the companies' have given no information on intended rotation.
-We believe rotating an auditor on a relatively frequent basis (e.g. every 5-10 years) helps to ensure a fresh pair of eyes are examining the accounts and follows best practice. (four resolutions)
+We voted against the appointment of the auditor at bioMérieux, EPAM Systems, Indutrade, LEM Holding and SFS as they have been in place for over 10 years and the companies’ have given no information on intended rotation.
+We believe rotating an auditor on a relatively frequent basis (e.g. every 5-10 years) helps to ensure a fresh pair of eyes are examining the accounts, and follows best practice. (five resolutions)

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.